DataShades/ckanext-saml/docs/configuration.md

 User is being created.

-- ``roles_and_organizations`` - Used for adding custom logic for Organization membeship that is going to be applied to the User.
+- ``roles_and_organizations`` - Used for adding custom logic for Organization membership that is going to be applied to the User.
 There is no default logic for this, so should be added in your custom extension using this hook.